wentuoc/tp/docs/DeveloperGuide.md

 - Inherits from the abstract Command class
 - Implements the `execute(MealManager mealManager, UserInterface ui)` method
 - Uses logging (via `logger.fine`) to trace execution
-- Retrieves the user meal list using `mealManager.getUserMeals().getList()`
+- Retrieves the recipes list using `mealManager.getRecipesList().getList()`
-- Passes the list to the UI's `printMealList` method with the label "user chosen meals"
+- Passes the list to the UI's `printMealList` method with the recipesListName: "recipesList"

 ###### Code Example
 ```java